What is a Braver Angels debate?

 What is the cost to our school for organizing a debate with Braver Angels, ACTA and BridgeUSA?

-We do not charge a fee for our work with colleges.
-Our program is currently funded to some extent by recent grant allocations, along with some dedicated funds from ACTA, Braver Angels, and BridgeUSA.
-That said, a number of faculty members, student clubs and campus groups do offer to assist with travel and lodging expenses in cases when we’ll send a trained Braver Angels chair or facilitator to their campuses.
-We welcome such assistance when their budgets allow, but we don’t require it.
-It must be added that for debates on campus, institutions or student group typically cover costs of food and refreshments.
-We learned early on that offering pizza, Chik fil-A etc. just before a debate event provides welcome extra enticement for busy students. 😉
+We currently do not charge a fee for our work with colleges.
+Our program has been funded to some extent by recent grant allocations, along with some dedicated funds from ACTA, Braver Angels, and BridgeUSA.
+That said, a number of faculty members, student clubs and campus groups do offer to assist with travel and lodging expenses in cases when we’ll send a trained Braver Angels Chair or facilitator to their campuses.
+We welcome assistance when budgets allow — but we don’t require it.
+It can be added that for debates on campus, institutions or student groups typically cover costs of food and refreshments.
+We learned early on that offering fare like pizza, Chik fil-A etc. before a debate event is a welcome extra enticement for busy students. 😉

 Launched in 1995, we are the only organization that works with alumni, donors, trustees, and education leaders across the United States to support liberal arts education, uphold high academic standards, safeguard the free exchange of ideas on campus, and ensure that the next generation receives an intellectually rich, high-quality college education at an affordable price.Discover More